Redundant Data Center Internet Connectivity

 Regardless of the technology used to implement the WAN backbone, all the proposed solutions fall in two major categories:

-Complete case study, including design and deployment guidelines, and Cisco IOS configuration hints is available to ipSpace.net subscribers.
+Complete case study, including design and deployment guidelines and sample configuration snippets is available to ipSpace.net subscribers.
 Select the Case studies tab after logging into the webinar management system.